Cellular Elements

 Urine Sediment

 Urine sediment may also contain white blood cells (WBCs).
 Most of the WBCs in urine are segmented neutrophils.
 Since it is possible that lymphocytes, monocytes, and/or eosinophils may be present, the cells in urine can be stained if it is necessary to differentiate them.
-The segmented neutrophil just above center of the image to the right shows a distinct nucleus.
+The segmented neutrophil indicated by the blue arrow shows a distinct nucleus.

 When viewing urinary sediment under the microscope, the fine focus adjustment must be used to identify white blood cells.
 White blood cells swell in dilute alkaline urine and the cytoplasmic granules exhibit brownian movement resulting in “glitter cells.”
 These cells lyse rapidly.
 “Glitter cells” are most easily seen when viewed under phase-contrast microscopy.